Region: Italy, Lombardy

 Category: Pasta with Fowl

-In Lombardy and other northern regions of Italy duck hunting is popular and earthy and rustic pasta dishes are common.
+In Lombardy and the Veneto regions of northern Italy duck hunting is popular and when not eaten roasted whole or cut up into risotto an earthy and rustic pasta dish is possible.
 This preparation can also be made with chicken livers which are easier to procure.
-It’s a dish I make about once a year, usually in the winter, by which time I’ve collected the duck livers required from previous dinners.
+Itís a dish I make about once a year, usually in the winter, by which time Iíve collected the duck livers required from previous dinners.
 I keep them well-wrapped in the freezer.
 The most important thing to know about this preparation is that the gizzards and liver must be cooked separately and the livers are not cooked for more than 2 minutes.

 Yield: Makes 4 servings